awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rolesanywhere-trustanchor-source.md

 # AWS::RolesAnywhere::TrustAnchor Source<a name="aws-properties-rolesanywhere-trustanchor-source"></a>

- Object representing the TrustAnchor type and its related certificate data\.
+The trust anchor type and its related certificate data\.

 ## Syntax<a name="aws-properties-rolesanywhere-trustanchor-source-syntax"></a>